hendrixcf/Smart-Brew/README.md

 # Smart-Brew
-''Smart Brew" is an IOS app-controlled coffee maker that provides users the capability to set water temperature, coffee bean amount, steep time, and brew time.
+''Smart-Brew" is an IOS app-controlled coffee maker that provides users the capability to set water temperature, coffee bean amount, steep time, and brew time.

 Coffee Grinder.jpg: The DC motor is enclosed in PVC pipe and is attached to a coffee grinder.